amritakong/konnect-quickstart/plugins/open-telemetry/README.md

 1. Create a Service and Route
 2. Enable Kong’s Open Telemetry Plugin configuring
    -  HTTP endpoint ending with /v1/traces
-   -  Bearer Authorisation Header in the form of Authorization: Bearer xxxx
+   -  Bearer Authorisation Header in the form of Authorization: Bearer xxxxxxxxxx
 3. Proxy to endpoint
-4. Check http logging platform (Elastic) to see the traces
+4. Check OTLP-compatible platform (E.G: Elastic, Grafana, Datadog) to see the traces